redhat-nfvpe/kni-upi-lab/terraform/cluster/README.md

 - master_ipmi_host, user, pass (IPMI credentials for the master boot)
 - bootstrap_ipmi_host, user, pass (IPMI credentials for the bootstrap boot)

+As a side note, we strongly recommend to read carefully the terraform.tfvars comments to set the parameters correctly.
+For instance, the PXE image URLs can be http endpoints, or a relative path to the matchbox directory (/var/lib/matchbox).

-Once this file is generated, you can run terraform with:
+Once this file is generated, you can run terraform with the following commands:

     terraform init
     terraform apply -auto-approve

+These commands have to be executed inside the path where all the Terraform configs are.
+In the case of this repo, it is under [https://github.com/redhat-nfvpe/upi-rt/blob/master/terraform/cluster/](https://github.com/redhat-nfvpe/upi-rt/blob/master/terraform/cluster/) for the deployment of the bootstrap and the master.
+The worker will be explained in another section later on.

 This will execute the followign workflow:

  - set next boot to PXE for bootstrap and master, reset power cycle